-- You must be a resident of the State of Montana for at least six months (as evident by your Montana Driver’s License) and must be at least 18 years of age.
+- You must be a resident of the State of Montana for at least six months (as evidenced by your Montana Driver’s License) and must be at least 18 years of age.
 A permit cannot be issued to a resident of another state.
-If born in another country, you will need to provide your naturalization certificate-a photocopy of your certificate will be made at the time you submit your application and the original given back to you.
+If born in another country, you will need to provide your naturalization certificate.
+A photocopy of your certificate will be made at the time you submit your application and the original given back to you.

-- You must produce proof of an approved handgun firearms training course, i.e. a certificate of qualification with a handgun.
+- You must produce proof of an approved handgun firearms training course or your hunter’s safety certification.

-- You cannot have ever been convicted of a felony or certain misdemeanors involving violent acts.
+- You can have no felony convictions or convictions of certain misdemeanors involving violent acts.